 No previous sailing experience required!
-Our three-day charter certification program is designed to prepare you to charter a sailboat on your own & give you hands-on experience at anchoring overnight in the Apostle Islands.
+Our three-day Bareboat Sailor Certification Course is designed to prepare you to charter a sailboat on your own & give you hands-on experience at anchoring overnight in the Apostle Islands.

-Group Size: This course requires a maximum of 4 people
+Group Size: This course is designed for 4 people (typically 2 sets of students)

 Boat Details: 38′ catamaran – Private cabin & shared living space